Karoonda meteorite: The fall and discovery

 On 25 November 1930, the meteorite was seen falling through the sky from the Eyre Peninsula in the west to the middle of Victoria in the east.
 Adelaide residents reported a "huge ball of fire with a flaming tail" shooting across the eastern sky.
 Some reported that the colour of the flames changed from brilliant red, to pale blue to sickly yellow.
 Other witnesses recalled its effect as "turning light into day".
 Witnesses closer to Karoonda reported that a loud detonation followed by a low rumbling like thunder was heard shortly after the meteorite passed overhead.

 It landed at 10:53 pm near Karoonda.

 The meteorite was found on 9 December by a search party headed by Professor Kerr Grant of the University of Adelaide and state government astronomer George Dodwell, who led a team of students.
 They collected information from locals and then searched an area of radius 3 mi.
 The remains of the object were found about 2 ft underground, in a crater about 2 ft in diameter.
 It had shattered on impact, owing to its composition, causing the town to shake on impact.
 News of the meteorite spread worldwide.

 Composition and rarity

 It turned out to be of a very rare type, composed mainly of iron silicates, later classified as a "chondritic asiderite".
 After all fragments had been collected, they weighed 41.73 kg in total.
 It was composed of a mixture of minerals, including magnesium, iron and nickel.
-Stony meteorites are relatively rare, and the fact that it is a carbonaceous chondrite, meaning that it carbon, adds to its rarity.
+Stony meteorites are relatively rare, and the fact that it is a carbonaceous chondrite, meaning that it contains carbon, adds to its rarity.
 This type is only present in around 4.6% of meteorites found.
 The CK chondrites, a group of carbonaceous chondrite (which are a class of chondritic meteorite) were named for this meteorite.

 To add to its rarity value, it is one of very few meteorites to be found soon after falling, having been found within a couple of weeks.